Nina Schwalbe: Career

-Schwalbe started her career in Thailand and Russia, working for the Soros Foundation and establishing the public health program in Moscow.
+Schwalbe started her career in Thailand and Russia, working in reproductive health.
+She then worked for the Soros Foundation, establishing their public health program in Moscow.
 On returning to the United States she was made Director of Public Health Programs at the Open Society Institute/Soros Foundation.
 Amongst other global initiatives, Schwalbe worked with Paul Farmer and Partners in Health to treat drug resistant tuberculosis in Russian prisons.
 She was on the founding board of the Stop TB Partnership and spearheaded the development of first Global Plan to Stop TB.

 In 2005, Schwalbe was made Director of Policy at the Global Alliance for TB Drug Development.
 In this capacity, she developed collaborations and coalitions between governments of low and lower-middle income and OECD countries, UN bodies and members of the G8 to accelerate the regulatory approval and procurement and distribution of new therapeutics for tuberculosis.

 Schwalbe joined GAVI, the vaccine alliance, in 2007, serving as Deputy Executive Secretary and Managing Director for Policy and Performance.
 In her seven years at Gavi, Schwalbe developed policies and strategy on vaccine investment, market shaping, monitoring and evaluation, and performance management.
-She worked on the Pneumococcal Conjugate Vaccine and GAVI's first gender policy.
+She led the implementation of the Pneumococcal Conjugate Vaccine advanced market commitment and developed GAVI's first ever gender policy.
 In 2011, Schwalbe successfully negotiated with pharmaceutical companies and other stakeholders to expand the Gavi portfolio to include affordable Human papillomavirus vaccines.
 Schwalbe was Chair of the GAVI Evaluation Advisory Committee from 2019 to 2021.

 Schwalbe worked as UNICEF's principal advisor and acting chief of health, where she oversaw health programs in over 150 countries.
 She was responsible for delivering over 1 billion vaccines annually to children around the world.
 Working with experts, frontline providers, and communities worldwide, Schwalbe developed the UNICEF Strategy for Health 2016-2030, which lays out a detailed vision for ending preventable maternal, newborn and child death and promoting the health of all children and adolescents.
 Schwalbe was member of the interagency design team for the Global Financing Facility for Maternal, Child, Newborn and Adolescent Health (GFF) a partnership housed at the World Bank.